wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a name="ZeroTrust"></a>

 Here, the "CIA Triad" is applied to <a target="_blank" href="https://www.youtube.com/watch?v=aE_on5mZQoQ&list=PL81sUbsFNc5bT9C9ZZxg4biWcwzkPGEfk&index=21" titile="What are the 5 Marks of a Hybrid Cloud Operating Model?
-Jan 24, 2020">VIDEO</a>: the six pillars of Zero Trust:
+Jan 24, 2020">VIDEO</a>: the six pillars of Zero Trust (US NIST 800-12):

    <ul><a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1655279628/zero-trust-220613-1652x874_o01oyw.png"><img alt="Zero-Trust CIA Triad" width="1652" height="874" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1655279628/zero-trust-220613-1652x874_o01oyw.png"></a>
    </ul>

-   According the NIST ___:

    * <a href="#MutualTLS">Mutually authenticated</a> (server and client certificates)
    * Identity-driven authentication ("<a href="#Intentions">Intentions</a>" by name instead of by IP address)